 - Go to the Usage and estimated cost pane to see the daily data volume chart.

 - In Metrics Explorer, add a new chart.
 For the chart metric, select Data point volume.
 Turn on Grouping, and then group by Data type.

 systemEventsdata type.
 For instance, to see the data volume ingested in the last day, the query would be:

 systemEvents | where timestamp >= ago(1d) | where type == "Billing" | extend BillingTelemetryType = tostring(dimensions["BillingTelemetryType"]) | extend BillingTelemetrySizeInBytes = todouble(measurements["BillingTelemetrySize"]) | summarize sum(BillingTelemetrySizeInBytes)

 This query can be used in an Azure Log Alert to set up alerting on data volumes.

-The volume of data you send can be managed in three ways:
+The volume of data you send can be managed using the following techniques:

 Sampling: You can use sampling to reduce the amount of telemetry that's sent from your server and client apps, with minimal distortion of metrics.
 Sampling is the primary tool you can use to tune the amount of data you send.
 Learn more about sampling features.